 - Connect to external WMS/WFS data services for live layer updates

-- Publish custom layers for organization-wide availability
+- Publish custom layers for organisation-wide availability

 Use Cases#